lsafonso/ReceiptLock/README.md

 #### **Profile & Personalization**
 - Update your profile photo and display name
-- Select your preferred currency from 20+ options
+- Add and manage your email address
-- Choose your language and locale
+- Select your country/region with automatic currency detection
-- Switch between system, light, or dark themes
+- Select your preferred currency from 20+ options (auto-set based on country)

 #### **Receipt & Appliance Management**
 - Organize appliances with custom categories